rmavis/go-STAR/args-and-action-codes.md

   2: readme
   3: customization
   4: examples
-4 (dump):
+4 (view):
   1: values
   2: tags

 And if the second int is an adverb, the third is an adjective:
-1 (search):
+1, 4 (select, browse):
   0: default (read from config)
   1: loose
   2: strict

+The fourth indicates formatting.
+  0: full list (two lines per record: value, then tags)
+  1: compressed (one line per record)

+The fifth indicates sort order.
+  0: highest to lowest
+  1: lowest to highest

 A 0 in any place means that no relevant argument was given and that a sensible default should be used, if applicable.

 ## Argument Types